CrabBucket/CrossHairGenerator/README.md

 # CrossHairGenerator
 Creates a Crosshair on selected process.

-Require PyQt5 5.9.2 and latest version psutil as of 8/6/2019.
+Requires PyQt5 5.9.2 and latest version psutil as of 8/6/2019.

+Requires pywin32

-So far all it can do is grab the process list and put it in a combobox in PyQt
+So far all it can do is grab the window list and find the location of the window.

-Currently working on trying to get window information from a process so I can know where to draw to the screen.
+Currently working on trying to figure out how to draw where I want to on screen current idea is just use PyQt5 getting some problems.